 - Employee Awareness:

-Humans are bound to make mistakes, and sometimes even a small one may result in a major data breach or cause massive damages.
-Sometimes it may lead to shut down of business too.
+Humans are bound to make mistakes, and sometimes even a small one may result in a major data breach or cause massive damage.
+Sometimes it may lead to shutdown of business too.

 Being website owners, you need to ensure employee awareness of cyber threats and data breaches by conducting regular training sessions.
 The same helps in threat mitigation and elimination since humans are the weakest and the most vulnerable link in the cyber-chain.
 Make this weakest link your strongest weapon for securing your customer data.